Battle of Appomattox Court House

-In retreating from the Union army’s Appomattox campaign, which began in late March 1865, the Army of Northern Virginia had stumbled through the Virginia countryside stripped of food and supplies.
-At one point, Union cavalry forces under General Philip Sheridan had outrun General Robert E. Lee’s army, blocking their retreat and taking approximately 6,000 prisoners at Sayler’s Creek.
+In retreat from the Union army’s Appomattox campaign, which began in March 1865, the Army of Northern Virginia, stumbled westward through the Virginia countryside stripped of food and supplies.
+At one point, Union cavalry forces under General Philip Sheridan had outrun Lee’s troops, blocking their retreat and taking approximately 6,000 prisoners at Sayler’s Creek.

-Appomattox Court House: Lee Surrenders to Grant
+Lee Surrenders to Grant

-Lee and Grant, both of whom held the highest rank in their respective armies, had known each other slightly during the Mexican War (1846-48) and exchanged awkward personal inquiries.
-Characteristically, Grant arrived in his muddy field uniform while Lee had turned out in full dress attire, complete with sash and sword.
+Lee and Grant, both of whom held the highest rank in their respective armies, had known each other slightly during the Mexican War (1846-48) and began their dialogue by exchanging awkward personal inquiries.
+Characteristically, Grant had arrived in his mud-splattered field uniform while Lee had turned out in full dress attire, complete with sash and sword.

-Lee asked for the terms, and Grant hurriedly wrote them out.
-All officers and men were to be pardoned, and they would be sent home with their private property–most important to the men were the horses, which could be used for a late spring planting.
+Lee asked for the terms of surrender, and Grant hurriedly wrote them out.
+Generously, all officers and men were to be pardoned, and they would be sent home with their private property–most important to the men were the horses, which could be used for a late spring planting.
 Officers would keep their side arms, and Lee’s starving men would be given Union rations.